brocklab/cashier/README.md

-defaults to the following properties:
+defaults to the following properties for COLBERT expressed gRNA barcode libraries:

 upstream (5') adapter sequence: CTTGTGGAAAGGACGAAACACCG